AvyFly/parasect/docs/usage_create_menu.rst

 Now that your Dishes and their Variants are specified, you can bring it all together by designating Meals in your Menu.
 Create a ``meals.yaml`` file in the top-level directory of your Menu folder.
 This is a dictionary from strings to dictionaries.

-Each section represents a unique aircraft configuration and it starts with an arbitrary aircraft name.
+Each section represents a unique autopilot configuration and it starts with an arbitrary name.

 Then, in each row you add Dishes to your Meal.
 The key is the Dish name and the value is the Dish Variant.
 Set the value to None (``~``) to use only the Dish Common section.
 Refer to the nested Variants using a slash (``/``).